Benefits of Honors

 Professors teach Honors classes by choice and are some of the college's most committed and energetic instructors.
 Team-taught core seminars ensure lively debates between students and professors in a vibrant, challenging learning environment.

-The Honors curriculum offers a unique learning experience that goes beyond the standard L.E. classes in a series of specially designed seminars.
-Honors also offers students a more efficient method of satisfying L.E. requirements, thus freeing up time to fit in double majors, multiple minors, extracurricular activities, intensive research projects, and other enhanced academic experiences.
+The Honors curriculum offers a unique learning experience that goes beyond the standard General Education classes in a series of specially designed seminars.
+The menu of Honors seminars provides students with the flexibilty to pursue their interests.
+This flexibility also frees up students to fit in double majors, multiple minors, extracurricular activities, intensive research projects, and other enhanced academic experiences.

 The interdisciplinary nature of Honors seminars brings students and professors from different departments together, ensuring an exciting class atmosphere and preparing students for the interdisciplinary approach of most top graduate programs and professional fields.